moonscape09/LeetCode/Challenges for new users/ransom_note/README.md

 - True or False

 **Explanation:**
 We create a frequency dictionary for the letters in both strings.
-We then iterate over the <code>ransomNote</code>'s dictionary to see if 1) the current letter is also in <code>magazine</code> 2) and that there is less or the same amount of the current letter in <code>ransomNote</code> than <code>magazine</code>.
+We then iterate over the <code>ransomNote</code>'s dictionary to see if there is less of the current letter in <code>magazine</code> than <code>ransomNote</code>.

-If the condition is satisfied, the function returns True.
-Otherwise it returns False.
+If the condition is satisfied, the function returns False.
+Otherwise it returns True (after the loop signifying every check in the loop was valid).

 **Example Test Cases:**